johndgiese/config/README.md

 I also have two tmux aliases:

 - `tma` (for "tmux attach").
 If no argument is given, attach to a session named after the current folder; if no such session exists, create one.
 On my dev laptop I usually have a tmux session per project.
 If you provide a single argument, attach to that name.
-This alias has tab completion.
 - `tml` (for "tmux list").
 List your current tmux sessions.

 ## SSH